ikko/sym/docs/cookbook/1_mixin_recipe/5_documenting_your_mixin.md

     """A mixin for Symbol objects that provides methods to count their descendants.

-    This mixin adds both synchronous and asynchronous methods to traverse the symbol's graph and determine the total number of unique descendant symbols.
+    This mixin adds both synchronous and asynchronous methods to traverse the symb's graph and determine the total number of unique descendant symbs.
     """
-    def __init__(self, symbol_instance: Symbol):
+    def __init__(self, symb_instance: Symbol):
         """Initializes the DescendantCounterMixin.

         Args:
-            symbol_instance: The Symbol instance to which this mixin is applied.
+            symb_instance: The Symbol instance to which this mixin is applied.
         """
-        self.symbol = symbol_instance
+        self.symb = symb_instance

     def count_descendants(self) -> int:
-        """Counts the total number of unique descendants for this symbol.
+        """Counts the total number of unique descendants for this symb.

-        Performs a breadth-first search starting from the symbol's children to identify all unique symbols reachable within its sub-graph.
+        Performs a breadth-first search starting from the symb's children to identify all unique symbs reachable within its sub-graph.

         Returns:
-            The total count of unique descendant symbols.
+            The total count of unique descendant symbs.
         """
         # ... implementation ...